JoseRZapata/MultiFeatureBeatTracking/README.md

 <code>$ MultiBtReg('InputAudioFile.wav','OutputTextFile.txt'); </code>

+Output:
-The output is a text file with the Beat positions in seconds of the audio file and a text file with the confidence value of the estimation (MMA).
+OutputTextFile.txt       -> text file with the estimation of Beat positions in seconds of the audio file Tempo-OutputTextFile.txt -> text file with the Tempo estimation in bpm MMA-OutputTextFile.txt   -> text file with the confidence value of the estimation (MMA).
+(Only for MultiBtInf)

-MMA confidence value was only validated with the MultiBtInf approach The quality of beats estimation based on the computed confidence value:
+The quality of beats estimation based on the computed confidence value:

 - [0, 1)      -> very low confidence, the input signal is hard for the employed candidate beat trackers